Root server deployments

 - In 2002, APNIC announced a project to assist the community to establish several new rootserver sites into the Asia Pacific region.

-- APNIC assists in the deployment of these rootservers providing techncial support.
+- APNIC assists in the deployment of these rootservers providing technical support.
 Many of the sites are either fully, or at least partially, funded by APNIC.
-The rootserver deployments are then maintained by the operator, as 'anycast' mirror copies of existing rootservers.
+The rootserver deployments are then maintained by the operator, as ‘anycast’ mirror copies of existing rootservers.

-APNIC to provide redundancy for DNSThe Internet Software Consortium and the Asia Pacific Network Information Centre have agreed to pursue the operation of new root servers in the APNIC region, using mirror copies of existing F-root operated by ISC.
-The aim is to strengthen the Domain Name System (DNS) by deploying additional resources to handle growing Internet traffic and disperse malicious traffic directed at root servers.
-The new servers will be located such that they reach the largest possible user base, including diverse IP transit providers, and carrier-neutral Internet exchanges. |
+The Internet Software Consortium and the Asia Pacific Network Information Centre have agreed to pursue the operation of new root servers in the APNIC region, using mirror copies of existing F-root operated by ISC.

 Timeline of root server deployment

-2011 |
+2020 |

-2010 |
+2018 |

-August: F-Root nameserver installed in Phnom Penh, Cambodia |
+2010 | August F-Root nameserver installed in Phnom Penh. |

-May: I-Root nameserver installed in Taipei, Taiwan |
+2009 | May I-Root nameserver installed in Taipei. |

-July: I-Root nameserver installed in Colombo, Sri Lanka |
+2008 | July I-Root nameserver installed in Colombo. |

-2007 |
+2007 | May

 |

-2003 |
+2003 | December

-November: APNIC announces project to bring new root server sites into the Asia Pacific region |
+2002 | November APNIC announces project to bring new root server sites into the Asia Pacific region |

-Root server map
+See: Root server map